TobBot2/banangrams-solver/README.md

 Play the Game
 Open the localhost address from Terminal 2 in your browser and start playing!

-Future Work

-Complete solver integration
-Finish two-player game
-Frontend polish and bug fixes
-Expand test coverage.
-After looking at previous examples, we'll be focusing on robust library testing instead of frontend testing / server testing, because the server by default has some error handling, and outcomes can be tested by using the frontend.
-However, we will have tests for server utils.

 Contributors
 Malavika Nair, Lulu Grubb, Trevor Black